 Just about every process in the Google Cloud Platform (GCP) is regulated by identity access management (IAM).
 Yet, when it comes to IAM while using GCP, many users today are making major mistakes.
 Unfortunately, these missteps lead to critical security vulnerabilities that can compromise systems and applications.

-So, what do misconfigurations look like in GCP?
+So, what do these misconfigurations look like?

 Let’s take a look.

 There are two types of users on GCP: allUsers, which are both authenticated users and unauthenticated anonymous users, and allAuthenticatedUsers, which can be anyone with a verified Google account.

 Granting allUsers access to one of your buckets is like leaving your front door unlocked.
 Basically, anyone who obtains the link will be able to access it freely — creating an opportunity for public data exposure.

 Granting allAuthenticatedUsers access is slightly more restricted than allUsers, but not by much.
 This simply limits those that can access your data to anyone who is authenticated with a Google account or a service account, but not anonymous users.

 All team members should be cognizant of the use of these permissions and ideally avoid using them if possible.
 Alternately, restrictions can be applied to prevent the use of these across GCP .

 If an Identity is over-privileged, it can directly or indirectly promote itself to the ownership level of a bucket.
 With this level of privilege, they have the authority to make administrative decisions that could compromise your entire operation.

 Let’s look at an example of what an Identity with excessive permissions could achieve: